Sugar Coating|Stages of Sugar Coating

 Steps of Sugar Coating

-Sugar coating is not performed in a single step and the steps involved in sugar coating process are as follow
+Sugar coating is not performed in a single step and the steps involved in the sugar coating process are as follows

 1. Sealing